sakuli/sakuli.github.io/content/docs/enterprise/omd.md

 }
 {{</highlight>}}

-> `freshness_threshold` should be slightly higher than the interval Sakuli tests are executed
+>The  `freshness_threshold` should be slightly higher than the interval during which Sakuli tests are executed.

 The check is waiting now for check results from a Sakuli client.

 ## Sakuli Configuration

 You must set the global properties for the gearman receiver on the Sakuli client.
-For this, edit `sakuli.properties` in the folder containing the testsuites:
+For doing this, edit `sakuli.properties` in the folder containing the testsuites:

 | Property   |      Default      |  Effect |
 |----------|-------------|------|